d2l-ai/d2l-en/chapter_appendix/how-to-contribute.md

 In the procedure below, we assume that the contributor's GitHub ID is "astonzhang".

 Step 1: Install Git.
 The Git open source book details how to install Git [3].
-If you do note have a GitHub account, you need to sign up for an account [4].
+If you do note have a GitHub account, you need to sign up for one[4].

 Step 2: Log in to GitHub.
 Enter the address of code repository of this book in your browser [2].
 Click on the "Fork" button in the red box at the top-right of Figure 11.20 to get a copy of code repository of this book.